We use a secure connection for our checkout process.

 One look up at the incredible Sistine Chapel fresco and you’ll immediately understand what made the artist say that …

 Make the most of your skip-the-line tickets again and enter St. Peter’s Basilica by a special door from the Sistine Chapel.

-Except for Wednesday mornings when it is usually closed for the Papal audience, you’ll take a guided tour of St Peter’s Basilica.
+On morning tours (except for Wednesday mornings when it is usually closed for the Papal audience), you’ll take a guided tour of St Peter’s Basilica.

 On afternoon tours, you’ll learn about the treasures inside from St. Peter’s Square before entering the Basilica to explore at your leisure.